 The raincover fits well, is easy to put on and stays in place without any problems.
 It’s also compact enough to keep in the pushchair basket and is made of a durable plastic.

-Graco have a really good one handed fold that is also present on the Blox and we have come to love.
+Graco have a really good one handed fold that is present on the Blox and we have come to love.
 The fold is so familiar and so easy to use that it makes using Blox so much easier.
 If you’ve ever used a one handed fold Graco pushchair one thing you are bound to love is the fold.
-With Blox it also folds really compact to make it fit in most cars and also makes travelling on public transport so much easier too.
+With Blox it also folds really compact to make it fit in most cars.
+This makes travelling on public transport so much easier too.

-The stroller seat has a multi position recline which is operated with a toggle cord that you pull to recline and push up to straighten the back.
-I do prefer recline functions that are operated with a lever that clicks into place as you do have to work against the weight of the child to straighten the back of the Blox but once you get used to it then it isn’t a problem and works fine.
+The stroller seat has a multi position recline for your little one.
+This is operated with a toggle cord that you pull to recline and push up to straighten the back.
+I do prefer recline functions that are operated with a lever that clicks into place.
+With a toggle you do have to work against the child’s weight to straighten the back of the Blox.
+Once you get used to this then it isn’t a problem and works fine.

-The hood of the Blox gives a good amount of shade and the red colour pack is bright and vibrant, making Blox an eye catching pushchair.
-Overall we have loved using Blox and to us it feels really similar to the Graco Evo Mini, it’s just unfortunate that the footmuff is so disappointing as I felt this would have been a great improvement on the Evo Mini’s lack of footmuff.
+The hood of the Blox gives a good amount of shade and the red colour pack is bright and vibrant.
+This makes the Blox an eye catching pushchair.
+Overall we have loved using the Blox and to us it feels really similar to the Graco Evo Mini.
+It’s just unfortunate that the footmuff is so disappointing.
+I felt this would have been a great improvement on the Evo Mini’s lack of footmuff.